leahnp/maas-ansible-playbook/README.md

 # Maas Ansible Playbook

-Script that allocates a single node on MAAS and deploys an operating system.
+This describes a script that allocates a single node on MAAS, passes a custom cloud-init task and deploys an operating system on the machine.
 This script returns the IP address for the machine that you can use to run an Ansible task which installs a package.
-This was a research project.
+This was a research project and proof of concept.

 ## Installation